Singularity Group

 Singularity Education Group (using the public names Singularity Group, Singularity University or SingularityU) is an American company that offers executive educational programs, a business incubator, and business consultancy services.
 Although the company uses the word "university" in its branding, it is not an accredited university and has no academic programs or accreditation.

-The company has faced allegations of sexual assault, embezzlement, and discrimination since its founding.
+In 2018 the company faced allegations of sexual harassment, embezzlement, and discrimination dating to its founding.
+As of 2023, the organization has a new management team and is relaunching its global expansion strategy.

 History

-2008–2011 (non-profit)

-Singularity was founded as a non-profit and initially offered an annual 10-week summer program called the Graduate Studies Program (GSP), it was aimed at individuals wanting to understand how they could use technology to tackle global challenges.
-Its original Corporate founding partners and sponsors included Google, Nokia, Autodesk,IDEO, LinkedIn, the X Prize Foundation, ePlanet Ventures, the Kauffman Foundation and Genentech.
+Singularity University was announced at a TED talk in 2009 by Ray Kurzweil, who co-founded the company with Peter Diamandis.
+Diamandis was the university’s first chairman.
+It was founded as a nonprofit and initially offered an annual 10-week summer program called the Graduate Studies Program (GSP) aimed at people who want to understand how they can use technology to tackle global challenges.
+Its original Corporate founding partners and sponsors included Google, Nokia, Autodesk, IDEO, LinkedIn, the X Prize Foundation, ePlanet Ventures, the Kauffman Foundation, and Genentech.
 Google subsequently ended its grant of $1.5 million annually.

-2012–present (private company)

-2012

 Singularity University began the process for conversion to a for-profit benefit corporation.
 In 2013, the new for-profit corporation incorporated as "Singularity Education Group" and acquired "Singularity University" as its trade name.
+Also in 2013, Diamandis founded Abundance360, an invitation-only program to bring together people interested in exponential and life extension technologies.
+Abundance360 is now a program within Singularity University.